ellisp/ellisp.github.io/_posts/2016-01-30-hybrid-forecasts.md

 category: R
 ---
 ## Forecast Combination
-I've referred several times to [this blog post by Rob Hyndman](http://robjhyndman.com/hyndsight/show-me-the-evidence/) in which he shows that a simple averaging of the ets() and auto.arima() functions in his {forecast} R package not only out performs ets() and auto.arima() individually (in the long run, not every time), they outperform nearly every method that was entered in the [M3 competition](https://forecasters.org/resources/time-series-data/m3-competition/) in the year 2000.
+I've referred several times to [this blog post by Rob Hyndman](http://robjhyndman.com/hyndsight/show-me-the-evidence/) in which he shows that a simple averaging of the `ets()` and `auto.arima()` functions in his `forecast` R package not only out-performs `ets()` and `auto.arima()` individually (in the long run, not every time), they outperform nearly every method that was entered in the [M3 competition](https://forecasters.org/resources/time-series-data/m3-competition/) in the year 2000.
 This is a good example of a well known part of the forecasting craft, that a "Forecast Combination" of models will produce results closer to reality than its individual component models do.

 In an [earlier post](http://ellisp.github.io/blog/2015/12/21/m3-and-x13/), I showed that adding X13-SEATS to the combination further improves the forecast, reaching a point where the Mean Absolute Scaled Error (compared to the actual observations once made available) for the ets-auto.arima-SEATS combination is lower even than the competition's top ranking Theta method.